 Aging in to Medicare coverage

 As soon as you or anyone else covered by your health insurance becomes eligible for Medicare, that person must enroll in both Part A (hospital) and Part B (medical).
-You must have Medicare parts A and B to enroll in retiree insurance and prescription drug programs.
+You must have Medicare parts A and B to enroll in retiree insurance and prescription drug plans.
 If you, your spouse, or your dependents don't enroll in Medicare Part B when first eligible, the insurance for that person will be canceled and there is a six-month wait to reenroll.

 Tell ORS your Medicare number and effective dates for parts A and B

-- Log in to miAccount and send a secure message on Message Board, using the Submit My Medicare Number category.
+- Log in to miAccount and send a secure message on the Message Board, using the Submit My Medicare Number category.
 Include the name, Medicare number, and effective dates for parts A and B in your message for the individual going on Medicare.

 - Use miAccount to update your Medicare information and complete a plan change to enroll in the Medicare health and prescription drug plan.
 Print the confirmation page and mail or fax it to ORS.